bigmat18/Mindflayer/100. Notes/Incremental methods.md

 ##### [[Hausdorff Distance]]

 ### Fairness Criteria
+This i the criteria that determinate the order of candidates in the heap.
+The base criteria is to remove the elements that increase the error least.
+This criteria is ok but we can use other criteria to optimize result in special cases, examples:
+- Prefer triangles with faces that are as close as possible to equilateral.
+- If we prefer visually smooth meshes we can use the **maximum** or **average** normal jump between adjacent triangles after the removal as sorting criterion
+- Other criteria include **color deviation** or **[[Parametrization Distortion|texture distortion]]**

 ### Mesh optimizations
 We can also do a sets of **mesh optimizations**.
 Simplification based on the iterative execution of: edge collapsing, edge split and edge swap.